ljvblfz/Jack/server/jack-server/README-jack-server.md

 ## Setup for Mac OS

-Jack server is automatically installed and started by android build but requires initial setup on Mac OS:
+Jack server requires initial setup on Mac OS:

   - Install MacPorts from [macports.org](http://www.macports.org/install.php)
     Make sure that `/opt/local/bin appears` in your path before `/usr/bin`.
 If not, please